Lucy Stevens is an artist whose environmental soundscapes and visual art investigate the relationship between humanity and nature.

 Working with field recordings, digital illustration, photography, drawing and printmaking to reveal the fascinating behaviour of wildlife and the diversity of species; through the process of listening, observing, responding and recording.

 The work ranges from creating visual compositions in response to birdsong, to producing graphical montages from observing bird behaviour, to creating historical site-specific binaural audio walks based on the relationship between place and people.

 Recent exhibitions and commissions include:

-Oil Spill, digital print exhibited at the Atrium Gallery at the ICCA, Nottingham and will tour to other venues across the midlands and MS University in Baroda India, 2014.
+Oil Spill, digital print exhibited at the Atrium Gallery at the ICCA, Nottingham and will tour to other venues across the East Midlands and MS University in Baroda India, 2014.

-The Magic Voice, digital print exhibited at the School of Museum Studies, University of Leicester (2013 – 2014) and the Open 25 exhibition at New Walk Museum & Art Gallery, Leicester until 27 April 2014.
+The Magic Voice, digital print exhibited at the School of Museum Studies, University of Leicester (2013 – 2014) and the Open 25 exhibition at New Walk Museum & Art Gallery, Leicester, (2014).